aceismtemple/new-heavens-and-a-new-earth/Topics/Blood.md

 ## **1. Blood Must Be Drained**

+> “13 “Any one also of the people of Israel, or of the strangers who sojourn among them, who takes in hunting any beast or bird that may be eaten shall pour out its blood and cover it with earth..”
+> — *Leviticus 17:13*

 Kosher laws ensure that meat is **blood-free** before it is eaten:

 * **Shechita**: Ritual slaughter that drains blood carefully.